DrMikeG/midTbot_esp32/README.md

 https://ncviewer.com/ shows this isn't a g-line.
 It could either be the home command or part of the firmware?

 Also homed X and Y independently from Z?
 This stopped the pen dropping.
-Click the X and Y wheel cross not the combine X/Y/Z one.
+Click the X and Y wheel cross not the co
 ## Process ##
 [Position bad paper]
 Power on